flytbase/flytdocs/source/docs/FlytPOD/FlytPOD_Quickstart.rst

    * For the next few steps FlytPOD will require access to internet.
 You will need a WiFi access point with internet connection to proceed.
 If not available then you can create one, using your android phone and mobile data connection.
    * Plug and tighten antennas on FlytPOD.
    * Power on FlytPOD using wall adapter.
-The RGB LED should start blinking red.
+The RGB LED should start breathing red.
 (Don't worry about it now.)
    * From your laptop, connect to the WiFi network ``FlytPOD_wifi`` the password for which is ``FlytPOD123``.
    * In your laptop's browser, launch FlytConsole, using URL: ``flytpod/flytconsole``.
    * Setup FlytPOD in client mode by following steps from :ref:`this guide<flytpod router setup>`.